 One of the most important considerations when budgeting for a pet is the cost of veterinary care.
 Initially, when you first get your cat or dog, you’ll have to get them vaccinated and spayed/neutered if they haven’t been already.
 The cost will depend on if you get your pet from an animal shelter, pet store, or breeder, so you may want to call a few places beforehand to see if they take care of that for you.
 Your pet will also need an annual vet visit, so budget for that cost as well.

 If you have a long-haired cat or dog, professional grooming is a must!
 Don’t forget to include this every month when budgeting for your pet if they need it.
 Alternatively, if you have a short-haired cat who can clean themselves or a small dog that you can bathe yourself, skip this category!

 This category doesn’t have to be expensive.
 There are plenty of ways to save money on pet toys, so no need to spend a fortune.
 Cat toys especially can be easy to DIY, and in the summer months, dogs are perfectly happy to play with a stick!

 While the above items are the basics to consider when budgeting for a pet, there are some other expenses to consider.
 If you are renting or living in an apartment, your landlord may have limits on how many pets you have and charge an extra fee for having a pet.
 Additionally, if your pet ruins the carpet, you probably won’t be getting your security deposit back.
 Take these fees into consideration before you adopt a pet.
 If you have a cat, you already know that they love scratching furniture.
 You may want to buy something to cover your furniture to protect it from their claws.

 If you are struggling to pay off debt, ACCC may be able to help.
-Call 800-769-3571 today to speak to one of our certified credit counselors.
+Schedule a free credit counseling session today.